 - I need some alone time right now to recharge.
 It’s not about you; it’s about my own needs.

 - I can’t commit to that event this weekend.
-I have prior plans to take care of myself.
+I have prior plans to do some things that involve taking care of myself.

 6. Be Assertive